wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 ## Additional Resources

 * [WooCommerce blog](https://woocommerce.com/blog/) is a nice resource to follow for advice
-* WooCommerce also offers extensive [documentation](https://docs.woocommerce.com/)  - among the many topics you may want to pay attention to the [Getting started](https://docs.woocommerce.com/documentation/plugins/woocommerce/getting-started/) section
+* WooCommerce also offers extensive [documentation](https://docs.woocommerce.com/) - among the many topics you may want to pay attention to - the [Getting started](https://docs.woocommerce.com/documentation/plugins/woocommerce/getting-started/) section is best if you're new